dora-team/dora.dev/hugo/content/devops-capabilities/cultural/well-being/index.md

 ---
 draft: false
-slug: wellbeing
+slug: well-being
-title: "Wellbeing"
+title: "Well-being"
 category: cultural
 core: true
 headline: A focus on employee happiness and work environment can improve organizational performance while helping retain talent.
 summary: |
-    Wellbeing is a reflection of individuals' happiness and job satisfaction.
-Increased wellbeing predicts organizational performance and employees' job tenure.
-DORA has studied the impact of deployment pain, rework, and burnout on wellbeing.
+    Well-being is a reflection of individuals' happiness and job satisfaction.
+Increased well-being predicts organizational performance and employees' job tenure.
+DORA has studied the impact of deployment pain, rework, and burnout on well-being.

     **Deployment pain** is a measure of the fear and anxiety that engineers and technical staff feel when they push code into production.